audioburst-labs/AudioburstPlayer-iOS/README.md

 ### Step 3.
 Loading Audioburst content

-You simply need to call one method to load Audioburst content and get compact player view controller.
-Depending on mode set in Audioburst Studio, you will get floating player or mini player view controller Recommended view container size is: height `100 points`, width: `full screen width` )
+Call a method to load Audioburst content in order to get the compact player view controller.
+Depending on the mode set in Audioburst Studio, you will get the floating player or mini player view controller.
+The recommended view container size is: height `100 points`, width: `full screen width` )

 ```swift
 player.load() { [weak self] result in